WICG/element-timing/README.md

 ### How do we register images for observation?

-There are two ways an image can be registered for observation: via an HTML attribute and when the image takes a large portion of the viewport.
+There are two ways an image can be registered for observation: via an HTML attribute and when the image takes a large portion of the viewport when it is first displayed.

 #### Attributes